wesley4546/twitter_annotation/README.md

 ## Introduction

 The purpose of this program is so that anyone can rapidly go through a list of twitter user URLs and answer questions about them; in other words a very simple data-entry program.

-If you stop in the middle, it does have a mechanism that will roughly save your progress (As long as you enter things in correctly).
+Equipped with a saving mechanism to save your progress after finishing an account.

 ## Tutorial